billkarsh/SpikeGLX/Markdown/UserManual.md

 ### Measured Samples/s

-When you do a calibration run (and it is successful) the results are stored into the `daq.ini` file of your `_Configs` folder.
+When you do a calibration run (and it is successful) the results are stored into your `_Calibration` folder.
 The next time you configure a run the results will automatically appear in these boxes.

+Tabulated device calibration values are stored in the files:

+* `_Calibration\calibrated_sample_rates_imec.ini`
+* `_Calibration\calibrated_sample_rates_nidq.ini`

-You can manually enter values into these boxes if needed, say, if you've swapped equipment and already know its rates from previous measurements.
+You can manually edit these if needed, say, if you've swapped equipment and already know correct rates from previous measurements.

 To give you a sense of how much measured values differ from the nominal rates, here's what we typically get: